-Apart from the widening of Commonwealth powers through favourable judicial interpretation by the High Court, the Commonwealth has gained significant financial leverage over the states through the income-taxing powers it acquired during the Second World War and the Goods and Services Tax (GST) in 2000.
-And while the states can still rely on their own taxation powers for revenue-generating purposes, the political reality is that they don't.
-The result is that the states are now dependent on the Commonwealth for the funding of many of the services that, under the Constitution, they have exclusive responsibility for, such as health, transport, education and business.
+Apart from the widening of Commonwealth powers through favourable judicial interpretation by the High Court, the Commonwealth has gained significant financial leverage over the states through the income-taxing powers it acquired during the Second World War and the goods and services tax (GST) in 2000.

+While the states can still rely on their own taxation powers for revenue-generating purposes, the political reality is that they do not.
+The result is that the states are now dependent on the Commonwealth for the funding of many of the services that, under the Australian Constitution, they have exclusive responsibility for, such as health, transport, education and business.

-The Commonwealth has grant-making powers under s 96 (financial assistance to states) of the Constitution.
+The Commonwealth has grant-making powers under s 96 (financial assistance to states) of the Australian Constitution.
 Section 96 provides that in making grants to the states the Commonwealth may impose such terms and conditions as it sees fit.
-By attaching conditions to state grants, the Commonwealth has been able to expand its power over the states in a way not envisaged by the originators of the Constitution, as it does not have to rely on s 51 (which sets out the general powers of the Commonwealth).
+By attaching conditions to state grants, the Commonwealth has been able to expand its power over the states in a way not envisaged by the originators of the Australian Constitution, as it does not have to rely on s 51 (which sets out the general powers of the Commonwealth).

-Federal power could also be expanded by a state or states handing over any powers they have to the Commonwealth under s 51(xxxvii) of the Constitution (this is known as the 'referral power').
+Federal power could also be expanded by a state or states handing over any powers they have to the Commonwealth under s 51(xxxvii) of the Australian Constitution (this is known as the 'referral power').
 Examples include the South Australian and Tasmanian governments transferring ownership and control of their country railway systems to the Commonwealth in 1977, and the Victorian Government handing over its industrial relations powers in 1998.

-Another way is for the states to cooperatively enact legislation that is identical to or 'harmonises' with the relevant Commonwealth legislation in order to set uniform standards (e.g. air safety regulations, industrial relations and occupational health and safety).
-Alternatively, Commonwealth powers could be expanded through the use of s 128 of the Constitution, which allows the Constitution to be changed by referendum.
+Another way that federal power could be expanded is for the states to cooperatively enact legislation that is identical to or 'harmonises' with the relevant Commonwealth legislation in order to set uniform standards (e.g. air safety regulations, industrial relations and occupational health and safety).
+Alternatively, Commonwealth powers could be expanded through the use of s 128 of the Australian Constitution, which allows it to be changed by referendum.